 In March 2022, the Company's CTA filing for TSHA-102 for the treatment of Rett Syndrome was approved by Health Canada and therefore triggered a regulatory milestone payment in connection with this agreement.
 The Company recorded \$1.0 million within research and development expenses in the consolidated statements of operations for the year ended December 31, 2022.
 The \$1.0 million regulatory milestone fee was paid in July 2022 and classified as an investing cash outflow in the consolidated statements of cash flows for the year ended December 31, 2022.
 In May 2023, the Company dosed the first patient with TSHA-102 in the Phase 1/2 REVEAL trial evaluating the safety and preliminary efficacy of TSHA-102 in adult patients with Rett syndrome and therefore triggered a milestone payment in connection with the Abeona Rett Agreement.
 The Company recorded \$3.5 million within research and development expenses in the consolidated statements of operations for the year ended December 31, 2023.
+This milestone fee was paid in August 2023 and classified as an investing cash outflow in the consolidated statements of cash flows for the year ended December 31, 2023 and classified as an investing cash outflow in the consolidated statements of cash flows for the year ended December 31, 2023.
 This milestone fee was paid in August 2023 and classified as an investing cash outflow in the consolidated statements of cash flows for the year ended December 31, 2023.
 No additional milestone payments were made or triggered in connection with the Abeona Rett Agreement during the years ended December 31, 2023 and 2022.